-Aeonium arboreum ‘Zwartkopf’ is a striking succulent with clumps up to 3 feet (90 cm) tall gray-brown stems that often branch near their base.
-The long, bare stems hold large terminal rosettes (8 inches/20 cm) of very dark purple, almost black leaves.
-Large conical clusters of bright yellow star-shaped blooms.
+Aeonium arboreum ‘Zwartkopf’ is a striking succulent with clumps up to 3 feet (90 cm) tall, gray-brown stems that often branch near their base.
+The long, bare stems hold large, terminal rosettes up to 8 inches (20 cm) in diameter, of very dark purple, almost black leaves.
+Large conical clusters of bright yellow, star-shaped blooms.

 How to Grow and Care

 Water Black Roses deeply until the water drains through the bottom of the container about once a week from March through September.
 Allow the soil to dry until it’s slightly moist at the root level between waterings.
 During the winter, reduce watering to once a month.
 Black Roses planted in the ground require less watering than container plants, so feel the soil a few inches down near the roots to check for moisture.
 If it feels completely dry, water deeply.